Skip to main content

 Pineify Website

-If you want to skip the trial-and-error of testing multiple community scripts, you can build a custom CHoCH indicator tailored to your exact rules using Pineify's visual editor.
-It lets you define the specific swing and momentum conditions without any coding, ensuring you get exactly the signals you're looking for.
+If you'd rather skip testing a dozen community scripts, you can build a custom CHoCH indicator with Pineify's visual editor.
+You define the swing conditions without coding.

 StepKey ActionWhy It Matters

-1Open TradingView & ChartYou need your workspace ready to go.
+1Open TradingView & ChartYou need your workspace ready.

 2Search for IndicatorThe right keyword finds the right tool.